moxiegirl/tutorial-changes/hello-blockstack.md

 - The user has a pending sign in request
 - The user is signed out

-These three choices are expressed as followed:
+The application handles these situtations as followed:

 ```js
 if (blockstack.isUserSignedIn()) {